atata-framework/atata-samples/ExtentReports/README.md

 ## Packages

-In addition to [`Atata`](https://www.nuget.org/packages/Atata/) package, the [`ExtentReports`](https://www.nuget.org/packages/ExtentReports/) package should be added to the project.
+In addition to [`Atata`](https://www.nuget.org/packages/Atata/) package, the [`ExtentReports`](https://www.nuget.org/packages/ExtentReports/) package should be added to a project.

 ## Implementation